Bridge the Gap

 How long is the route and is it a race?

-The route is around three miles, and is definitely not a race!
+The route is less than 5 miles, and is definitely not a race!

 We invite you to take in the opportunity to visit different college grounds which are not always open to the public.
 It’ll stay very central to the city, so it’ll be easy to make use of local cafes along the way.